-1) Storage of Medications
+1. Storage of Medications

-- a) The client's parent/guardian shall bring in the prescribed medication, which is packaged and labeled in compliance with State and Federal laws. - b) Medications shall be logged in on the "Perpetual Inventory Medication Log" (See Appendix G, G.15) - c) All medications shall be stored in a locked, controlled and secure storage area.
-Access to the storage area shall be limited to authorized personnel only. - d) The storage area shall be orderly, well-lit and sanitary.
-It shall have the proper temperature, light, moisture, ventilation and segregation that are required by Federal, State and County laws, rules and regulations. - e) All controlled substances shall be double locked for security and shall only be accessible to authorized personnel.
+- a.
+The client's parent/guardian shall bring in the prescribed medication, which is packaged and labeled in compliance with State and Federal laws. - b.
+All medications shall be stored in a locked, controlled, and secure storage area.
+Access to the storage area shall be limited to authorized personnel only. - c.
+The storage area shall be orderly, well-lit, and sanitary.
+It shall have the proper temperature, light, moisture, ventilation, and segregation that are required by Federal, State and County laws, rules, and regulations. - d.
+All controlled substances shall be double locked for security and shall only be accessible to authorized personnel.

-2) Assisting in the Self Administration
+2. Assisting in the Self Administration

-- a) Careful staff supervision of the self-administration process is essential.
-Program staff shall provide the individual dose from the packaged and labeled container for client to self-administer. - b) Staff shall record the self-administration of all medications on the Perpetual Inventory Medication Log.
+- a.
+Careful staff supervision of the self-administration process is essential.
+Program staff shall provide the individual dose from the packaged and labeled container for client to self-administer. - b.
+Staff shall record the self-administration of all medications on the Medication Dispensing Log.
+Optum Website > BHS Provider Resources > Forms

-3) Disposal of Medications
+3. Disposal of Medications

-- a) Disposal shall occur when the medications are expired, contaminated, deteriorated, unused, abandoned, or unidentifiable.
+- a.
+Disposal shall occur when the medications are expired, contaminated, deteriorated, unused, abandoned, or unidentifiable.
 Programs may return medications to pharmacy representatives for disposal or dispose of medications by placing them in biohazard sharps containers for transportation to incineration.
 If neither of these methods is available, the program can contact a pharmaceutical disposal company for transport and disposal.
-Examples include: Stericycle 1 (866) 783-9816 and KEM (619) 409-9292.
-Disposal by flushing medications into the water system or placing in the trash are both prohibited under environmental and safety regulations. - b) Disposal shall be documented and co-signed on "Medication Disposal Log" (Appendix G. G.16).
+Examples include Stericycle 1 (866) 783-9816 and KEM (619) 409-9292.
+Disposal by flushing medications into the water system or placing them in the trash are both prohibited under environmental and safety regulations. - b.
+Disposal shall be documented and co-signed on the "Medication Disposal Log".